beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 2. The Main Dashboard

 The dashboard is the central hub of the application.
 It displays all your configured repositories as individual cards.
+You can run tasks on multiple repositories at the same time.
+Starting a long build on one project won't stop you from running a quick update on another.

 ### Repository Card